EricFyx/fifithrepos/README.md

 # fifithrepos
-Session 5 merging with conflicts.
+Session 5 merging with conflicts.<br/>
 This Project is to illustrate the merging conflicts with multiple developers.